 The workings of the human auditory system haven’t ceased to amaze Diane.
-Now, as a board-certified doctor of audiology, she’s discovered she likes the human side of audiology even more than the medical/science side.
-“I love the patient contact and making a difference in the lives of my patients the most,” she says.
+Now as a board-certified doctor of audiology, she’s discovered she likes the human side of audiology even more than the medical/science side.
+“I love the patient contact and making a difference in the lives of my patients the most,” she said.

-Dr. Blaising says, “Our entire team joins me in our mission to help our patients obtain a better quality of life by enhancing their ability to communicate with family and friends, leading to deeper, more meaningful relationships,” she says.
+Dr. Blaising says she has the best staff on the planet.
+“They join me in my mission to help our patients obtain a better quality of life by enhancing their ability to communicate with their families and friends, for deeper, more meaningful relationships,” she said.
 “We love helping working men and women be more successful in their careers.
-We love helping grandparents have better communication with their grandchildren.
-We live in a time when hearing aid technology is extremely sophisticated, and we have the ability to treat any hearing loss successfully.
+Sometimes people are bothered by ringing in their ears.
+That is called Tinnitus.
+We often can evaluate what is going on and offer treatments to help.
+We live in a time when hearing aid technology is extremely sophisticated and we have the ability to treat any hearing loss successfully.
 Every patient is different.
-So we stay abreast of advancements in the programming software that allows us to correctly fit hearing instruments to each unique hearing loss.”
+So we stay abreast of advancements in the programming software that allows us to correctly fit hearing instruments to each patient we see.”

 Dr. Diane Blaising began her career in audiology in 1992.
 She received her doctor of audiology degree from the Arizona School of Health Sciences and her master’s degree in audiology from the Callier Center for Communication Disorders at the University of Texas at Dallas.
 She has years of experience working with hearing-impaired adults and children in otolaryngologists’ offices in Louisville and as a pediatric audiologist at the Louisville Deaf Oral School.
 Dr. Blaising is board certified in audiology by the American Board of Audiology and has twice been given the Ace Award for continuing education.
 She and her husband attend First Baptist Church in Dallas and Dr. Blaising is a member of the Christian Medical and Dental Association.
 Find out more at CityviewHearing.com.